Discrete Morse theory for open complexes: Introduction

 \section{Introduction}

 Robin Forman's discrete Morse theory \cite{Forman1998, Forman2022} has a wide range of applications and uses including aiding in determining homotopy type \cite{Kozlov2022, Jonsson2008, Bayer2023}, motion planning and configuration spaces \cite{Upadhyay2023, Alpert2023, Mori2011}, and computation \cite{Bauer2021,henselman2017matroid, CurryGhristNanda2016}.
+It has been used to solve long-standing conjectures, such as the $K(\pi,1)$ conjecture for Artin groups \cite{PaoliniSalvetti2021}, and has been put to use to study hyperplane arrangements \cite{SalvettiSettpanella2007}.
+There are applications in commutative algebra \cite{JollenbeckWelker2009}, geometric group theory \cite{AdiprasitoBenedetti2020}, and group theory more generally \cite{Fernandez2023,NandaTamakiTanaka2018}, and algebraic topology \cite{FarleySabalka2005}.
+It is safe to say that discrete Morse theory has become an indispensable tool in many disciplines.

-Forman developed discrete Morse theory for a regular CW complex $X$ where the reduction of $X$ consists in a sequence of removals of free pairs or elementary collapses.
-Since its inception, many authors have developed variations of discrete Morse theory in different settings \cite{Benedetti2012, JostZhang23, KnudsonWang2022} or by removing cells with varying structure \cite{Zaremsky2022,Fernandez2023, BauerEdelsbrunner2017}.
+Forman developed discrete Morse theory for a regular CW complex $X$ where the reduction of $X$ consists of a sequence of removals of free pairs or elementary collapses.
+Since its inception, many authors have developed variations of discrete Morse theory in different settings \cite{Benedetti2012, JostZhang23, KnudsonWang2022,NandaTombari2026,Kukiela2013} or by removing cells with varying structure \cite{Zaremsky2022,Fernandez2023, BauerEdelsbrunner2017}.
 The purpose of our work is to develop discrete Morse theory for a more general class of simplicial complexes that contain simplices that may be missing faces, so-called open simplicial complexes.
-Formally, let $X$ be a simplicial complex, $T$ a subcomplex, and $K=X\setminus T$.
+Formally, let $X$ be a simplicial complex, $T$ a (nonempty) subcomplex, and $K=X\setminus T$.
 Any such $K\subseteq X$ will be called an \textbf{open simplicial complex}.
 One might define a more general object along these lines, but this class is broad enough to capture many cases of interest.
 Open simplicial complexes naturally arise as part of discrete stratified Morse theory \cite{KnudsonWang2022}.
 Indeed, if one has a compact Whitney stratified space $Z$ with stratification $Z_0\subset Z_1\subset\cdots\subset Z_d=Z$, where the space $Z_i\setminus Z_{i-1}$ is a (possibly empty) $i$-manifold, then there is a triangulation $T$ of $Z$, with each $T_i$ triangulating $Z_i$ \cite{Johnson1983}.
 The various $T_i\setminus T_{i-1}$ are then open simplicial complexes.